dotnet/AspNetCore.Docs/aspnetcore/blazor/components/lifecycle.md

 These methods aren't invoked during prerendering or server-side rendering because those processes aren't attached to a live browser DOM and are already complete before the DOM is updated.

-For <xref:Microsoft.AspNetCore.Components.ComponentBase.OnAfterRenderAsync%2A>, the component doesn't automatically rerender after the completion of any returned `Task` because that would cause an infinite render loop.
+For <xref:Microsoft.AspNetCore.Components.ComponentBase.OnAfterRenderAsync%2A>, the component doesn't automatically rerender after the completion of any returned `Task` to avoid an infinite render loop.

 :::moniker-end